jameslovallo/snappy/packages/carousel/README.md

 // target every slide
 carousel.slides.forEach((slide) => {
+	slide.addEventListener('hidden', () => {
 		console.log(slide)
 	})
+})
 ```

 ## Customization

-@snappywc components provide CSS variables, named slots and ::part() CSS selectors for custom styling.
+@snappywc components provide CSS variables, named slots and special CSS selectors for custom styling.
 This provides greater flexibility than offering dozens of parameters that may or may not accomplish what you need.

 For a better idea of how this works, [check out the demos](https://codepen.io/kaicna/pen/PoErQyv)!